MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/pricing-subscription.md

 For more details on pricing, [**go here**](https://communitytraining.microsoft.com/pricing/).

-### When an organization opts for phone-based login, who pays for the SMS charges?
+### When an organization opts for a phone-based login, who pays for the SMS charges?

 In the case of phone-based login, the SMS charges with respect to the one-time password sent on the learner's mobile number are borne by Microsoft.
 Organizations don't have to pay anything.